m1maker/FPRecorder/readme.md

 *   **Dual Audio Source Recording:** Record from your microphone, system audio (what you hear), or both simultaneously.
 *   **Stem Recording:** Option to save microphone and loopback audio into separate files when recording both.
-*   **GUI Interface:** Easy-to-use windows for starting/stopping recordings, managing devices, and accessing recorded files.
+*   **GUI Interface:** Easy-to-use windows for starting/stopping recordings, managing devices, accessing settings, and managing recorded files.
 *   **Recordings Manager:** Built-in tool to browse, play, and delete your recordings.
+*   **Settings Window:** Configure various aspects of recording, output, and hotkeys through a dedicated GUI.
 *   **Hotkey Support:** Control recording (start/stop, pause/resume, restart) without needing the application window in focus.
 *   **Configurable Output:**
     *   Set sample rate, channels, and buffer size.